miekg/learninggo/basics.md

 which is *not* a `string` in Go.

 Once assigned to a variable, the string cannot be changed: strings in Go are immutable.
-If you are coming from C, not that the following is not legal in Go:
+If you are coming from C, note that the following is not legal in Go:

     var s string = "hello"
     s[0] = 'c'